tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

 ## problem
 * still does **not exist** a scalable, sample-efficient, and general-purpose instantiation of the natural policy gradient.
   * SGD and related first-order methods explore weight space inefficient
-    * neural networks (to represent control policies) are still trained using simple variants of SGD
-  * TRPO is impractical for large models and suffers from sample inefficient
+  * TRPO is impractical for large models and suffers from sample inefficiency
-    * requires many steps of conjugate gradient to obtain a single parameter update, and accurately estimating the curvature requires a large number of samples in each batch;
+    * requires many steps of conjugate gradient to obtain a single parameter update, and
+    * accurately estimating the curvature requires a large number of samples in each batch;
 * computational challenges when applying natural gradient methods, mainly associated with efficiently storing the Fisher matrix as well as computing its inverse.
+  * For tractability:
-  * For tractability: using the compatible function approximator (a linear function approximator).
+    * to use the compatible function approximator (a linear function approximator).
-  * To avoid the computational burden, TRPO approximately solves the linear system using conjugate gradient with fast Fisher matrix-vector products;
+  * To avoid the computational burden: TRPO approximately solves the linear system using conjugate gradient with fast Fisher matrix-vector products;
     * but, shortcomings:
       * requires repeated computation of Fisher vector products,